Dear Students, Parent(s)/Guardian(s):

 We appreciate your ongoing support in promoting the overall health and well-being of students and staff.

-Please visit the LKDSB website (www.lkdsb.net
+Please visit the LKDSB website (www.lkdsb.net) for up-to-date information.

 Director of Education